NeCTAR-RC/jupyterhub-on-nectar-k8s/docs/cluster-setup.md

 cd mycluster
 ```

-Use the openstack tool to generate the config file for kubectl:
+Use the OpenStack CLI tool to generate the config file for kubectl:

 ```
-openstack coe cluster config mycluster export KUBECONFIG=/home/jake/temp/coe/mycluster/config
+openstack coe cluster config mycluster
 ```

-Set the KUBECONFIG environment variable used by copy-and-pasting the export KUBECONFIG=... line output by the above to the shell prompt:
+Set the `KUBECONFIG` environment variable used by copy-and-pasting the output of the above to the shell prompt, e.g:

 ```
-export KUBECONFIG=/home/jake/temp/coe/mycluster/config
+export KUBECONFIG=/home/user/temp/coe/mycluster/config
-echo $KUBECONFIG
-/home/jake/temp/coe/mycluster/config
 ```

 You should now be able to execute a kubectl call to query your cluster: